Substance Abuse Billing Services in Colorado

 Every CO payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Substance Abuse Claims
+Anthem Blue Cross Blue Shield of Colorado Substance Abuse Claims

-Health First Colorado routes substance abuse patients through 3 managed care plans: Colorado Access, Rocky Mountain Health Plans, Denver Health.
+Health First Colorado (the state's Medicaid program brand) routes substance abuse patients through 6 managed care plans: Colorado Access (Regional Accountable Entity), Rocky Mountain Health Plans (RMHP, a UnitedHealthcare subsidiary), Northeast Health Partners (RAE), and 3 more.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-Novitas Solutions processes Medicare substance abuse claims in Colorado with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around level-of-care coding to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare substance abuse claims in Colorado with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around level-of-care coding to prevent medical necessity denials.

 Denial Prevention for Colorado Substance Abuse